 Fats, Oils, Grease (FOG) and other Nonflushables

 Clean water depends on the participation and support of the entire community, from the government, businesses, and schools to individual citizens.
-Water is essential to everyone, and we all play and role in wastewater treatment.
+Water is essential to everyone, and we all play a role in wastewater treatment.
 Public support and participation is critical to keeping wastewater treatment facilities operating and maintenance costs down.

 When fats, oils, grease (FOG), wipes and other foreign items go down the pipes in your home, they cause expensive plumbing problems.
 The sanitary sewer system is designed to carry wastewater away from your home to the Wastewater Treatment Facilities where it is safely and effectively cleaned.
 As fats, oils and grease cool, they thicken and remain sticky, collecting all other items, such as wipes, that pass through your pipes creating one massive blockage and preventing the water from reaching the treatment facilities.

 The clean-up of sewer backups and the additional maintenance required to reverse the damage caused by the improper disposal of these items leads to higher utility bills, costly home plumber visits and expensive pipe replacement.
 Sewer overflows and backups can also cause health hazards.
 Sewage is full of bacteria and contaminants that pose a serious threat to people and their pets.

 IMPACT REPORT: Residential Sewer Customers